 As a nonprofit organization, Comic-Con International is able to provide a complimentary press badge to individuals who meet the published guidelines and provide verification materials and proof of employment with qualified job titles.

 How often do I need to send verification materials?

-Comic-Con International requires that all press submit verification materials at least once every two years with continued qualifying work, unless requested earlier by Comic-Con.
-Additionally, returning press who need to update their company information must submit new verification materials for review before we can update their account.
+Comic-Con International requires that all press submit verification materials every two years, unless requested earlier by Comic-Con International.
+Additionally, returning press who need to update their company information must submit new verification materials for review before we can update their Comic-Con Member ID account.
 Approved freelance applicants will only be valid for a single year cycle.